 Players of all ages are welcome to join a pick-up game or just brush up on their layups, while enjoying the refreshing waterfront breeze.

-Recommended for ages 7-17, join Brooklyn Bridge Park Conservancy for 2 hour basketball clinics led by KING Hoops, NYC’s premier youth basketball organization.
+Recommended for ages 7-17, join Brooklyn Bridge Park Conservancy for free 2 hour basketball clinics led by KING Hoops, NYC’s premier youth basketball organization.
 Learn basketball basics as head coaches lead participants through drills and games.
-Clinics generally run June through August; exact dates for the 2023 season to be announced, check back in the spring for details.
+Youth Basketball Clinics for summer 2023 have ended, please check back for 2024.

 Sign up for our emails to receive updates about Youth Basketball Clinics and all of the programming the Conservancy has to offer.